jomulder/jaspBfpack/inst/help/BfpackVariances.md

 ## Input
 ### Main Window
-- Variable: Input a continuous or ordinal variable
+- Variable: Input a continuous or ordinal variable (if they are not, they will be treated as such).
 - Grouping Variable: Input variable that is nominal.

 #### Standard Hypothesis Test
-- Hypotheses: Test hypothesis that the variances are equal or not
+- Hypotheses: Test the hypothesis that the variances are equal or not.
-- Prior Weights: Specify how to weigh each hypothesis; defaults to the null hypothesis being weighted twice as much as the alternatives
+- Prior Weights: Specify how to weigh each hypothesis.
+The default is that the null hypothesis (which assumes that the variances are equal) has an equal weight as the alternative.

 #### Parameters
-Once the variables are filled in, the parameters that can be used in the specification of the manual hypotheses show up here
+This box contains the names (labels) of the parameters on which equality/one-sided constraints can be formulated in the ‘manual hypothesis test’ box.
+For the variance test, the variance names depend on the labels of the grouping variable.
+The labels should not start with a number when formulating hypotheses in the manual hypothesis test.

 #### Manual Hypothesis Test
-- Hypotheses: Specify a manual hypothesis, see the tooltip for more info; Specify the prior weight and do not forget to check the include box to test the hypothesis.
-For the variances this could be something like "group1Name > group2Name"
+- Hypotheses: Specify a manual hypothesis with equality and/or one-sided constraints on the parameters, see the tooltip for more info.
+Specify the prior weights and do not forget to include each hypothesis via the check box.
+For the variances this could be something like "label1 > label2 > label3" implying that the variance of the group with ‘label1’ is larger than the variance of the group with ‘label2’ which is larger than the variance of the group with ‘label3’.
-- Use The "+" To Add More Hypotheses
+- Use The "+" To Add More Hypotheses.
-- Complement: The complement hypothesis; prior weight and include
+- Complement: The complement hypothesis (which covers the range of the parameters that are not covered by the above specified hypotheses); prior weight and include.

 ### Options
 #### Bayes Factor
-- Log Scale: Reports the log BF
+- Log Scale: Reports the natural logarithm of the Bayes factors.

 #### Tables
-- BFs: Standard Hypotheses: Print table that compares each standard hypothesis with its complement
+- BFs for standard hypothesis test: Print a table that compares each standard hypothesis with its complement
-- BFs: Manual Hypotheses: Print the specification table
+- BFs: Manual Hypotheses: Print the specification table with different parts of the Bayes factors.
-- Estimates With Uncertainty Interval: Print a table with the point estimates and uncertainty intervals (confidence interval for variances) for the parameter(s) of interest.
+- Estimates With Uncertainty Interval: Print a table with the point estimates and uncertainty intervals (credibility interval for the variances) for the parameter(s) of interest.

 #### Plots
 - Manual Hypothesis Plots: Produces plots depicting the prior and posterior probabilities of the manual hypotheses